actix/actix-website/content/docs/middleware.md

 ## User sessions

-Actix-web provides a general solution for session management.
+Actix Web provides a general solution for session management.
 The [**actix-session**][actixsession] middleware can use multiple backend types to store session data.

 > By default, only cookie session backend is implemented.
 Other backend implementations can be added.